-While strong governance practices begin at the top, organizations need clear guidelines to define standards for ethical behavior at every level.
+Strong governance practices begin at the top providing our organization with clear guidelines to define standards for ethical behavior at every level.

 Setting Clear Expectations

 Our Code references a number of policies that further guide employee behavior on more in-depth issues.
 These documents are available on the Policy Portal of our intranet, providing employees with a central, easily accessible location for reviewing current policies.
-This portal includes more than 50 policies, such as:
+This portal includes policies such as:

 - Anti-Corruption Policy

 - Gifts and Entertainment Policy

 - Zero Tolerance Anti-Harassment and Violence Policy